chemicaljs/chemical/README.md

 A example with the vite plugin can be found in [`/example-vite/`](https://github.com/chemicaljs/chemical/tree/main/example-vite).

+A example with all the components can be found in [`/example-components/`](https://github.com/chemicaljs/chemical/tree/main/example-components).

 ### Server

 Create a new Node.js project and create a script file for the server.